Religious views of John Milton: Church government

 After the start of the Bishops' Wars, a movement was started calling for the disestablishment of the Church of England and the religious hierarchy.
 Milton joined in on a pamphlet war that soon followed and produced his antiprelatical tracts.
 These pamphlets emphasize the need for an individual to be exposed to scripture without any interference from a church government or from a fixed liturgy that could possibly corrupt the individual.

 Divorce laws

-Milton married in Spring 1642 but his wife soon left him.
+Milton married in the spring of 1642 but his wife soon left him.
 The legal statutes of England did not allow for Milton to apply for a divorce and he began examining the legitimacy of divorce.
 Milton was motivated towards writing on the topic after reading a work of Martin Bucer that emphasized the scriptural legitimacy of divorce.
 After publishing his divorce pamphlets, especially after Doctrine and Discipline of Divorce, Milton developed a reputation as both a divorcer and a polygamist.
 Eventually, Milton believed that a translation of Bucer's work, published as Judgement of Martin Bucer Concerning Divorce, would convince Parliament of the truth behind his previous tract on divorce, but this did not happen.
 He continued to pursue the topic until his wife returned to him and their marriage was reconciled.